TristanSaucy/physics-test/gauge_invariants.md

 - groups = U(1), SU(2), SU(3)
 - constructions = a small menu of “divide base by an invariant (or a simple product of invariants)”

+Base note (frozen contract):

+- We treat base \(=360\) as the **smallest highly-composite integer** that yields a short deduplicated candidate set under the current invariant menu and contains values that hit the strict anchor targets within tolerance, with micro-force anchor fits constrained to nonnegative \(m\).
+- Alternative bases belong to a separate, explicitly labeled “base-vs-alt-bases” experiment (see `freezing_the_rules.md`).

+Reproduce (pre-registered scaffold):

+- `python -m physics_test.cli base-vs-alt-bases --tol 0.05 --max-nCs 10`

 The implementation lives in `physics_test/gauge_groups.py`.

 ## 2) “Simple” Lie-group invariants used today